 Nine bolts to two-bolt chain anchor.

-NOTE: Chain is mega rusty and needs replacing.
+NOTE: Chain and the anchor bolts are mega rusty and needs replacing.

 There is a rated-R direct variation that offers one bolt for the first 25 feet or so.
 The left variation is safer, with three or four bolts down low, but offers only 5.8-5.9 climbing for those first 25 feet.